MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

 track7_title: Vundabar - Darla
 track1_link: 'https://soundcloud.com/barbagalloofficial/nouveau-sidobre'
 ---
-<p id="introduction">This morning, wake up in a great mood thanks to [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook")' eclectic selection.
+<p id="introduction">This morning, juggle between  [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook")' eclectic selection.
 Sunnier days don’t seem that far away now.</p>

 # **Requin Chagrin’s selection**

 + ## Barbagallo - Nouveau Sidobre
 _Marion from Requin Chagrin_: **"**I had the chance to see them play at Point Éphémère in Paris and it was great.
-Since then I've had this song in my head, as was the case last Sunday, so it's perfect!**"**
+Since then I've had this song in my head, as was the case last December, so it's perfect!**"**

 + ## Kommode - Patient
 _Romain from Requin Chagrin_: **"**I hardly ever listen to music on Soundcloud, but I stumbled back across this (put into my favourites five years ago...).
 "Kommode" is the solo project of Eirik Glambek Bøe, a member of Kings Of Convenience (which I am a long-time fan of) but who unfortunately never released more than two songs.